Job Title: Program Director – Outpatient Treatment Programs

 - Support and provide leadership in Resource, Inc.’s Undoing Racism and Promoting Diversity Initiatives.

-- Deliver integrated dual diagnosis treatment in coordination with the rule 29 clinical mental health team.
+- Effectively collaborate with the Rule 29 clinical mental health team.

 - Develop and implement effective outreach and marketing plan.